 Tav Stevig’s album Jeni Jol is a mash-up of music from the Balkans, Greece, and Turkey cultures.
 The music is calm, and makes the audience feel as if they are experiencing a different kind of music from a different culture.

 Stevig began his music career later in life.
-After going to University of California and receiving an Environmental Studies degree, Stevig tasked himself with learning to play the guitar.
+After going to University of California, and receiving an Environmental Studies degree, Stevig tasked himself with learning to play the guitar.
 After a year, the talented guitar player enrolled himself in the Berklee College of Music in Boston.
-Stevig also started playing the oud, bağlama saz, tambura, laouto, and cümbüş.
+Stebig also started playing the oud, bağlama saz, tambura, laouto, and cümbüş.

 After a trip to Turkey and experiencing the music of Erkan Oğur, Stevig decided to play a fretless guitar, in the claw hammer style.
 Playing this guitar gave Stevig the inspiration to create Jeni Jol.

 Jeni Jol is Stevig’s biggest album, but not his first.
 It was released in 2013.
 There are 12 tracks on this album, and they all feature Stevig playing an instrument.
-The songs range around four minutes to six.
+The songs range around 4 minutes to 6.
 It is an instrumental album so it is expected to be long.

 This is a video of Stevig playing “Dinner at the Meades.”